Makalu

 Main article: 1955 French Makalu expedition

 Makalu was first summited on May 15, 1955, by Lionel Terray and Jean Couzy of a French expedition led by Jean Franco.
 Franco, Guido Magnone and Gyalzen Norbu Sherpa summitted the next day, followed by Jean Bouvier, Serge Coupé, Pierre Leroux and André Vialatte on the 17th.
 This was an amazing achievement at the time, to have the vast majority of expedition members summit, especially on such a difficult peak.
-Prior to this time, summits were reached by one to two expedition members at most, with the rest of teams providing logistical support before turning around and heading home.
+Prior to this, summits were reached by one to two expedition members at most, with the rest of teams providing logistical support before turning around and heading home.
 The French team climbed Makalu by the north face and northeast ridge, via the saddle between Makalu and Kangchungtse (the Makalu-La), establishing the standard route.[4]

 Notable ascents